Generally, at the completion of your project, there are requirements to be fulfilled. This includes:

 For more information about final ethics reporting visit the Managing your ethics approval web pages.

 Once all milestones have been met, the project will be closed in the ECURMS.

-When the final report has been submitted to the Funding Body and ECU are satisfied all milestones have been met, ORI will notify Finance and Business Services to organise the closing of the project.
+When the final report has been submitted to the Funding Body and ECU are satisfied all milestones have been met, Research Services will notify Finance and Business Services to organise the closing of the project.
 FBSC will then:

 Residual funds will be treated in accordance with the University’s Accumulated Operating Surpluses Policy.

 If residual funds remain after the completion of the acquittal of an externally-funded project, and the appropriate apportionment of associated costs and contractual obligations are fulfilled, the following applicable processes must be undertaken: